defguard

 The ACL (Access Control List) functionality in Defguard allows administrators to define and manage who can access specific network resources.
 It provides a clear and centralized way to control access based on users, groups, or devices, ensuring that only authorized entities can reach sensitive systems or services.

-Access Control is an .
-To use it you'll need to or ensure your deployment does not .
+Access Control is an enterprise feature.
+To be able to use it, it is requireed to purchase a license, or ensure your deployment does not exceed the limits.

 How to enable Access Control List functionality

-Access Control is enabled / disabled for each location individually.
-To enable it, go to location settings (you'll find the button on the page).
+Access Control can be enabled for each location individually.
+To enable it:

-You should also set the default ACL policy for the location.
+You should also set the default ACL policy for the location (see below).

-Default policy defines what happens with traffic to resources that were not explicitly specified in your ACL rules:
+Default policy defines how to treat network traffic (with regarding to resources) that was not explicitly specified in ACL rules:

-• Allow - users / devices connected to the location will be able to access all resources within the network if the resource access is not modified by one of your ACL rules.
+• Allow - users and devices connected to a location will be able to access all resources within the network, if the resource access is not modified by one of ACL rules.

-• Deny - all traffic to network resources that is not regulated by one of the ACL rules will be dropped
+• Deny - all traffic to network resources that is not regulated by one of the ACL rules will be blocked.

 List of ACL rules